ms-iot/ROSOnWindows/docs/Porting/SymbolVisibility.md

   couldn't be found
 ```

-The two main solutions to this are adding visibility control headers and the WINDOWS_EXPORT_ALL_SYMBOLS property.
-It is recommended to use visibility control headers as they are more deterministic and provide other benefits such as binary size and link times.
-These benefits apply when building with GCC as well.
+Two solutions to export symbols on Windows are Visibility Control Headers and the `WINDOWS_EXPORT_ALL_SYMBOLS` property.

+Microsoft recommends ROS developers use Visibility Control Headers to control the export of symbols from a binary.
+Visibility Control Headers provide more control over the symbol export macro and offer other benefits including smaller binary size and reduced link times.

 ## Visibility Control Headers

-Open Robotics recommends using a deterministic method to ensure symbol visibility.
-This method is to use visibility control headers.
-The purpose of these headers is to define a macro for each library which correctly declares symbols as dllimport or dllexport.
+The purpose of Visibility Control Headers headers is to define a macro for each library which correctly declares symbols as dllimport or dllexport.
 This is decided based on whether the library is being consumed or being built itself.
 The logic in the macro also takes the compiler into account and includes logic to select the appropriate syntax.

 The following link includes step by step instructions for adding explicit symbol visibility to a library “yielding the highest quality code with the greatest reductions in binary size, load times and link times”: [The GCC visibility documentation](https://gcc.gnu.org/wiki/Visibility).

-A `visibility_control.hpp` header like the one in the example below can be placed in the `includes` folder for each library with a unique macro name.
+A header named `visibility_control.hpp` can be placed in the `includes` folder for each library as shown in the example below.

 ### Example: Robot State Visibility Control Header

-This example shows how a visibility control header was added for the `robot_state` library within `movit_core`.
+This example shows how a visibility control header would be added for a `my_lib` library with a class called `example_class`.
 Add a visibility header to the include folder for the library.
 The boiler plate logic is used with the library name used in the macro to make it unique in the project.
-In another library, `ROBOT_STATE` would be replaced with the library name.
+In another library, `MY_LIB` would be replaced with the library name.
 ```c++
 // Copyright (c) 2019, Open Source Robotics Foundation, Inc.
 // All rights reserved.